How to Install the PnP PowerShell Module for SharePoint Online?

 To install the new PnP PowerShell module, You have to follow these steps:

-1. Uninstall the Legacy SharePointPnPPowerShellOnline Module if installed already.
+1. Uninstall the Legacy SharePointPnPPowerShellOnline Module, if already installed.

 2. Install the New PnP PowerShell Module.